<img height="1" width="1" src="https://www.facebook.com/tr?id=210258269793382&amp;ev=PageView &amp;noscript=1">

 • American Heart Association (AHA)

-• American Cancer Society (ACS
+• American Cancer Society (ACS)

 This work is a critical component in getting quality data.
-And quality data informs population health initiatives and provides end users with educational content they need to make lasting changes in their health habits.
+And quality data informs population health initiatives and provides end users with the educational content they need to make lasting changes in their health habits.

 Readiness to Change